rurbin3/ZKit-Framework/README.md

  *thats it you are all done* .

 with these minimium requirements you can do these amazing things want to try it ?
 [Get Me To Install Section](https://github.com/000Zer000/ZKit-Framework/blob/master/README.md#installing)

-*Need an update , found an issue or want a feature ?
-Fell free to [open an issue and please use templates](https://github.com/000Zer000/ZKit-Framework/issues/new/choose)and please tell me your idea . please write data logs in Errors.log in your issue tab . really great information is there . that helps fixing .*

-*have an idea ? or have a request ?*  [Now you can contact me](https://github.com/000Zer000/ZKit-Framework/blob/master/README.md#contact-author)

 Do you like ZKit ??
 If so [donate](https://github.com/000Zer000/ZKit-Framework/blob/master/README.md#donating) to show your love to hacking and